writedan/ohio-election-viewer/README.md

 Make sure your database is equipped.
 It must be named `elections.db`.
 If you want a fresh version, the `backup.db.schema` has all the queries necessary to set it up.

 You may then run `python3 election-converter.py <election type> <election year>`. `Election type` refers to the different elections within one year, e.g. a general, special, primary.
 The prefix of your files must correspond to this.
 The script may take several minutes to execute, because of the breadth of data.

+## Contributing

+There is still much [errata](https://writedan.github.io/ohio-election-viewer/errata.md) in this project.
+Anyone who wishes to get into the weeds of sorting out which precincts belong to which subdivisions is cordially and excessively thanked.